Furikuda/bork/README.rst

     * lzma (low speed, high compression)

 **Off-site backups**
-    Borg can store data on any remote host accessible over SSH.
-If Borg is installed on the remote host, big performance gains can be achieved compared to using a network filesystem (sshfs, nfs, ...).
+    Bork can store data on any remote host accessible over SSH.
+If Bork is installed on the remote host, big performance gains can be achieved compared to using a network filesystem (sshfs, nfs, ...).